How This Faith Group Took on a Fight for Climate Justice and Stopped Energy Bills From Skyrocketing

 Utilities involved: AEP (Appalachian Power Company, Wheeling Power Company), FirstEnergy (Monongahela Power Company, The Potomac Edison Company)

-In Wisconsin, we’re advocating for solar energy users, including intervening to stop the proposed expansion of a utility program that discriminates against customers who own their own rooftop solar panels.
+In Wisconsin, Earthjustice is advocating for solar energy users, including stopping a proposed expansion of a utility program that discriminated against customers who own their own rooftop solar panels.
+Read more & get involved.

-• In 2022, Earthjustice intervened on behalf of our client Vote Solar to stop a proposed expansion of a program by the Wisconsin Electric Power Corporation that discriminates against customers who own their own rooftop solar panels.
-The program is attempting to compete with rooftop solar to protect the profits of the utility company.
+In 2022, Earthjustice intervened on behalf of our client Vote Solar and stopped a proposed expansion of a program by the Wisconsin Electric Power Corporation that discriminates against customers who own their own rooftop solar panels.
+We succeeded in protecting the market for customer-owned solar.

 Earthjustice and our partners continue to fight in Wisconsin to ensure that clean energy is given a fair chance to thrive in the state and that families and businesses are not beholden to electricity produced by dirty power plants for industry profit.